harshpandloskar/event-ticketing/README.md

-  Features to Enhance Event Ticket Cancelation Process (Ticket Transfer and Sell back with Waiting list) Dissertation submitted in part fulfilment of the requirements for the degree of
+  Features to Enhance Event Ticket Cancelation Process (Ticket Transfer and Sell back with Waiting list)

-MSc Information System with Computing at Dublin Business School
+Dissertation submitted in part fulfilment of the requirements for the degree of MSc Information System with Computing at Dublin Business School by Harsh Pandloskar 10384363
-Harsh Pandloskar
-10384363

 Development

 Software Requirements:
 Front End Technologies
 PHP, Java Script, CSS, HTML, Bootstrap